O-Berg/Wing-Spar-Computer-Vision-Analysis/README.md

-# Wing Spar Analysis
+# Wing Spar Analysis - Design & Construction Final Report

-Python scripts and source data for comparing wing spar load test data with computer vision displacement and twist tracking.
+Python scripts, source data, and generated figures for the final report of the first-year Design & Construction course at AE TU Delft.
+The analysis compares wing spar load test data with computer vision displacement and twist tracking.

 ## Project Contents